Darkness95/Kuroro_Srcs/Kuroro_Client_Source.md

 + When Assignment of skill points when a skill is active fixed.
 + CMapOutdoor::Load - LoadMonsterAreaInfo fixed.
 + Quiver system: When you attack a target with space bar and you switch with arrow, client will crash, i fixed this.
++ Quiver system: When you have costume weapon, or transmutated weapon, quiver effect is not working.
+I fixed this.
 ```